#PortSideNeedsaHome

 Our vision is so much about economic development that NYC’s Department of Small Business Services funded our first business plan with $50,000!

-However, our workforce programs have been stunted for lack of building space needed for youth boat building and Coast Guard-approved class rooms for training sessions.
-We also need permission to have a partner vessel alongside with a running engine so that trainees can get hands-on experience running and maintaining such a vessel and get “sea time” needed to get a Coast Guard license.
+Our workforce programs have been stunted for lack of building space needed for youth boat building and Coast Guard-approved classrooms for training sessions.
+The EDC also denied us permission to have a partner vessel alongside with a running engine so that trainees can get hands-on experience running and maintaining such a vessel and get “sea time” needed to get a Coast Guard license.
 The workboat sector is very interested in PortSide offering such programs, and we have received many offers of support and partnership over the years, mostly recently SUNY Maritime College expressed interest in partnering, as has Kingsborough College in the past, as well as private NYC and out-of-state training programs.
 We were even offered a simulator but had no building space where we could deploy it.

 PortSide’s related experience